moby/moby/man/docker.1.md

 **--bip**=""
   Use the provided CIDR notation address for the dynamically created bridge (docker0); Mutually exclusive of \-b

+**--config**=""
+  Specifies the location of the Docker client configuration files.
+The default is '~/.docker'.

 **-D**, **--debug**=*true*|*false*
   Enable debug mode.
 Default is false.